claracodes/claracodes/README.md

 <p>I am Clara (<a href="https://pronoun.is/she" target="_blank">she/her</a>), a fullstack developer from 🇩🇪 Germany, currently living in 🇺🇸 Seattle, WA, USA.</p>
 <p>After completing Le Wagon's coding boot camp in December 2017 I worked as a teacher and developer
 for Le Wagon in Berlin and Tel Aviv for two years.
-In January 2020 I moved across the pond and have been working as a freelancer.
-I mainly work on a IoT device platform that aims to save energy!
+In January 2020 I moved across the pond and have been working as a freelancer since.
 </p>

 Have a look at my <a href="https://www.claramorgeneyer.com" target="_blank">portfolio!</a>